 An Episode of X-Men: Evolution.
 Scott Summers is left basically blind after Mystique swipes his special glasses and then leaves hem for dead in the middle of Mexico.

-In Sonic Sat AM there are at least two episodes where Sonic can't run super fast.
-One is when Robotnik builds a machine that can only track Sonic when he runs at super-sonic speed, and another is when a wizard puts a spell on Sonic that prevents him from running fast, holding his speed ransom until Sonic reclaims a collection of magic spells that Robotnik stole.
+In Sonic Sat AM there are at least three episodes where Sonic can't run super fast.
+One is when Robotnik builds a machine that can only track Sonic when he runs at super-sonic speed, another is when Sonic's shoes are stolen, and the third is when a wizard puts a spell on Sonic that prevents him from running fast, holding his speed ransom until Sonic reclaims a collection of magic spells that Robotnik stole.